Xmick01/Incident-Response-Report-Lab-with-LimaCharlie/README.md

 | 2024-10-13 05:32:12    | Suspicious Eventlog Clearing Activity      | Command executed: `wevtutil cl security' to clear security event log.                                                       |
 | 2024-10-13 05:32:27    | Suspicious Eventlog Clearing Activity      | Command executed: `wevtutil cl security` to clear the Security event log again.                                                                             |

-### Event Analysis
+**Initial Detection:**
+LimaCharlie’s monitoring flagged suspicious use of `wevtutil.exe` on the Windows instance.
+LimaCharlie marked the event as suspicious, despite VirusTotal reporting the hash as benign, demonstrating that VirusTotal alone may not be sufficient for incident detection.

+**Malicious Activity Summary:**
+  - The executable `wevtutil.exe` was used to clear both the System and Security logs on the Windows instance.
+  - The commands were executed under the `Administrator` account (`EC2AMAZ-H6D1H61\Administrator`), which has elevated privileges.
+  - Multiple instances of the `cl` command were observed, raising suspicion of repeated attempts to cover tracks.

+## **Tools and Techniques Used**

+- **Tools Involved:**
-- **Tools Involved:** The tool `wevtutil.exe`, located in `C:\Windows\system32\`, is a legitimate Windows executable used for managing event logs.
-However, its usage in clearing logs is concerning as it may indicate an attempt to cover tracks following malicious activity.
+  - **`wevtutil.exe`:** A legitimate Windows executable for managing event logs.
+Its usage to clear event logs in this context is suspicious and indicative of potential malicious activity.
+  - **`powershell.exe` and `cmd.exe`:** Common command-line tools were used to initiate the event log clearing, further obscuring the activity.

+- **MITRE ATT&CK Framework:**
+  - **Sub-technique T1070.001** (Indicator Removal on Host: Clear Windows Event Logs) was identified as the relevant tactic used by the attacker to hide evidence of malicious behavior.

+## **Event Analysis**

-- **User Context:** The commands were executed under the `EC2AMAZ-H6D1H61\Administrator` user account, which typically has elevated privileges, raising suspicion regarding the intent behind the log clearing.
+- **User Context:**
+  The commands were executed under the `Administrator` account, which has elevated privileges, indicating the potential misuse of a privileged account.
-- **Processes Involved:** The commands were initiated by `powershell.exe` and `cmd.exe`, which are common command-line interfaces on Windows systems, further obscuring the malicious activity.

-### Event Correlation
+- **Process Details:**
+  The clearing of both System and Security logs was initiated using `powershell.exe` and `cmd.exe`.
+These command-line tools are common in both administrative and malicious activities, making it harder to detect malicious behavior.

+- **Pattern of Activity:**
-The pattern of clearing both System and Security logs within a short timeframe suggests a deliberate effort to erase potential traces of unauthorized actions.
-The duplicate event clearing commands also indicate an ongoing attempt to ensure log records do not capture relevant information.
+  Clearing both log types within a short timeframe suggests a deliberate attempt to erase traces of unauthorized actions.
+The repeated use of the `cl` command to clear logs points to a systematic attempt to cover tracks.

-### Potential Impact
+## **Event Correlation**

+The suspicious use of `wevtutil.exe` to clear event logs aligns with the MITRE ATT&CK **Sub-technique T1070.001** (Indicator Removal on Host: Clear Windows Event Logs).
+This technique is commonly used by attackers to erase evidence from system logs after performing unauthorized actions.
+The repeated clearing of logs indicates an ongoing attempt to hide potentially malicious activities.

+## **Potential Impact**

-If this activity is determined to be malicious, it could indicate a compromise of the `Administrator` account or a potentially exploited vulnerability.
-The clearing of logs significantly hampers incident detection and response efforts, allowing further malicious activities to go undetected.
+The clearing of logs, especially System and Security logs, severely hampers the ability to detect and respond to incidents.
+If malicious activity was involved, it could indicate a broader compromise of the `Administrator` account or exploitation of vulnerabilities within the system.
+Without logs, further malicious activity may have gone unnoticed.

-## Recommendations
+## **Recommendations**

-1. **Immediate Actions:**
+### **Immediate Actions**
-   - Isolate the affected instance to prevent further malicious actions.
+1. **Isolate the Windows Instance:** To prevent further malicious activities from occurring.
-   - Preserve all logs and event data prior to isolation to maintain evidence for further analysis.
+2. **Preserve Logs and Evidence:** Despite the logs being cleared, other evidence such as memory and disk snapshots should be captured for analysis.
+3. **Alert Relevant Teams:** Notify the incident response and forensic teams for further investigation.

-2. **Further Investigation:**
+### **Further Investigation**
-   - Conduct a full forensic analysis of the affected instance, focusing on:
+1. **Forensic Analysis:** Perform a full forensic analysis of the Windows instance to determine:
    - User activity leading up to the event log clearing.
-     - Network traffic analysis to identify any unauthorized external communications.
+   - Any unauthorized external communications.
-     - Review of additional system logs for other potential indicators of compromise (IoCs).
+   - Presence of any additional indicators of compromise (IoCs) on the system.
+2. **Review of Network Traffic:** Investigate network traffic for any signs of lateral movement or communication with malicious external addresses.

-3. **Mitigation Measures:**
+### **Mitigation Measures**
-   - Strengthen access controls for sensitive accounts, particularly those with administrative privileges.
-   - Implement monitoring and alerting mechanisms for suspicious use of `wevtutil.exe` and other administrative tools.
+1. **Enhance Access Controls:** Restrict administrative privileges and ensure only authorized personnel have access to sensitive accounts.
+2. **Implement Log Integrity Controls:** Introduce mechanisms that prevent the clearing or tampering of logs without proper authorization and alert the SOC on such actions.
-   - Educate staff on the importance of log integrity and the implications of log clearing on incident response capabilities.
+3. **Educate Users:** Provide training for staff on the importance of log integrity and the risks of administrative tools like `wevtutil.exe`.

-4. **Post-Incident Review:**
+### **Post-Incident Review**
-   - Analyze the incident's root cause and develop a report summarizing findings, actions taken, and lessons learned.
+1. **Root Cause Analysis:** Investigate the root cause of the log clearing incident and document findings.
-   - Update incident response plans and security policies based on insights from this incident.
+2. **Update Security Policies:** Adjust incident response plans and security policies based on the findings to prevent similar incidents in the future.
+3. **Enhance Monitoring:** Implement specific alerts in LimaCharlie or other monitoring tools for suspicious activity related to event log clearing and administrative tool misuse.

-## Conclusion
+## **Conclusion**
-The analysis of the suspicious events related to event log clearing indicates a significant risk to the security posture of the environment.
-Immediate containment and thorough investigation are essential to determine the extent of any potential compromise and to restore confidence in the integrity of the logging and monitoring systems.
+The event involving the clearing of logs via `wevtutil.exe` represents a significant threat to the security posture of the environment.
+The behavior matches **MITRE ATT&CK Sub-technique T1070.001**, indicating a deliberate attempt to hide malicious activity by removing log evidence.
+The incident requires immediate containment, further investigation, and post-incident analysis to determine the full scope of any compromise.
+Strengthening access controls, implementing better log monitoring, and educating staff on the misuse of administrative tools will help mitigate similar risks in the future.